What are the 10 cheapest things to buy in Bangkok, Thailand?

 Same goes for CDs.
 A lot of CDs are released in Thailand but at prices a Thai can afford so, if you’re looking for your favorite musician, check out one of the legitimate CD shops in any of the malls in Bangkok and you should get a good price.

 Food – When you’re looking for the cheapest things to buy in Bangkok, don’t forget to check out all the cheap food.
 Bangkok really is a glutton’s gourmet, with the most amazing selection of food from Thai to Japanese, western to Indian, Lebanese to Italian – pretty much everything is available and much cheaper than in the US or Europe.

 Try some street food from a street stall for less than 10 cents a serving (the sausages on sticks are particularly delicious), go to a Japanese restaurant and get an enormous bento box with sushi, salmon and shrimp for less than $9 (Fuji is my favorite), or try a Thai noodle shop for a big bowl of noodles and beef or pork in a yummy soup.
 Price per bowl?
 Less than 50 cents.

 Fresh Fruit – I hear people all the time complaining about the price of fresh fruit in the US.
 In Thailand, we don’t have that problem.
-Fresh fruit in Thailand is very cheap.
-You can buy a bag of cut fruit from thousands of street stall vendors all over Bangkok for less than 50 cents.
+Fresh fruit in Thailand is cheap.
+In many areas of Bangkok, you can buy a bag of cut fruit from thousands of street stall vendors all over Bangkok for less than 50 cents.

-That will get you half a pineapple, a couple of mango or papaya, or two dragon fruit – all cut into bite sized pieces, put in a plastic bag and served with a long cocktail stick so you can eat them as you walk.
+That will get you half a pineapple, a couple of chopped up mango or papaya, or two dragon fruit – all cut into bite sized pieces, put in a plastic bag and served with a long cocktail stick so you can eat them as you walk.

 Coffee-based Drinks – I’m glad I live in Bangkok because I love coffee-based drinks yet don’t want to spend the $3.50-plus at Starbucks.
 At thousands of street stalls in Bangkok you can buy an iced latte, a flavored coffee, or an Americano for less than 90 cents.
 They’re delicious too!